ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

     "question": {
         "id": "percentage-of-research",
         "title": {
-            "text": "What percentage of your shopping is done at {company_name}", "placeholders": [
+            "text": "What percentage of R&D carried out by {company_name} was at each postcode", "placeholders": [
                 {
                     "placeholder": "company_name",